 shipping and port industries.

-Kevin first approached the ETF in 2012 for assistance in funding
+Kevin first approached the ICS Education Fund in 2012 for

 The video has now been made, some young adults have already been

 on site visits and the project is well and truly up and running.